Over the years I have been showing you many waterfalls, some well-known and easily accessible, but others remote and difficult to reach.

 Sigríðarstígur trail was also built in the memory of Sigríður.
 By her trail are many information signs on both Sigríður and Gullfoss.
-Earlier on the little building where the toilets are now located was called Sigríðarstofa, with an exhibition and information signs on Sigríður and her contribution to Gullfoss.
+Earlier on the little building by the upper parking lot was called Sigríðarstofa, with an exhibition and information signs on Sigríður and her contribution to Gullfoss.

-Sigríðarstofa was state-run but was closed down, unfortunately.
-With increased traffic to Gullfoss, it has now be changed to much-needed toilets.
+Sigríðarstofa was state-run but was closed down, unfortunately, as it was a great tribute to Sigríður.
 Sigríður died in 1957 and is buried in the cemetery in Haukadalur valley.

 The Lady in Gullfoss

 There is another "lady", which I love photographing when visiting Gullfoss; it is a rock that not many people have noticed so far.
 She is located in the middle of the upper falls and I named her the Lady in Gullfoss :)

 For the past 6 years, every time I have visited Gullfoss I zoom in and take a photo of the Lady in Gullfoss.